yan-sln/Sine-Saloum-Map/README.md

 You can either:

-* Edit `satellite/config.py` directly, or
-* Create a `config.yaml` file with the following structure:
+* Edit `satellite/config.py` directly, file with the following structure:

 ```yaml
 instance_id: "your_instance_id"